 - School environment clubs

 - School nutrition programs

-Empowering the people in rural Kenya with the tools they need to earn an income is a key to Free The Children’s WE Villages pillar.
-WE Charity helps by:
+Empowering the people in rural Kenya with the tools they need to earn an income is key to the WE Villages Opportunity Pillar.
+We help by:

 - Creating and running women’s, men’s and youth groups

 - Delivering workshops on financial principles and practices

 - Helping launch income-generating activities like savings and loans circles and traditional Maasai beading

 Transforming a Community: Salabwek, Kenya